 The Do More package from Verizon costs the same $80 as Play More, but it focuses on cloud storage benefits.
 Only 6 months of Disney Plus, Discovery Plus, Apple Music, and the gaming service are included here.

 Get More, Verizon’s ultimate package includes the whole Disney bundle as well as an Apple Music subscription for as long as your Verizon account is active.
 You get a year of Discovery Plus and a gaming service, as well as getting More’s cloud storage.
 Those are significant benefits, yet Get More comes at a significant cost – $90 a month for one line.

 Verizon’s cheapest unlimited data package comes with a restricted selection of streaming benefits, including only 6 months of Disney Plus, Apple Music, Discovery Plus, and your choice of gaming provider.
 For one line, Start Unlimited costs $70 per month.

 Which deal is better streaming services or unlimited data plans?

 What you want from your unlimited data plan determines which streaming service provides the most rewards.
-T-Mobile bundles three separate services — Apple Plus, Paramount Plus, and Netflix — for a lower monthly pricing, whereas Verizon plainly offers the most services.
+T-Mobile bundles three separate services — Apple Plus, Paramount Plus, and Netflix — for lower monthly pricing, whereas Verizon offers the most services.
 AT&T only offers one package, but HBO Max’s repertoire is so large that lovers of Game of Thrones and Friends won’t mind.

 Discount services like Cricket and Metro, as you might expect, feature a more limited menu.
 However, given how few bonuses there are on even the finest prepaid phone plans, the services they do provide will be welcomed by users prepared to pay for unlimited data on those two carriers.